Streets and Squares

 Alas, the fountain has been dismantled in 2014 in the course of redevelopment.

-The glamor of the Old Brest at the reenactment during a Day of the City in July 2014.
+The glamor of the Old Brest at the reenactment during the Day of the City in July 2014.

 A new fountain appeared on the site of the old one in 2018.